playfulprogramming/playfulprogramming/content/crutchcorn/posts/working-with-crutchcorn/index.md

 As I get further into [my engineering management career path](/collections/journey-into-leadership/), I've come to re-learn how many different personality types there in this space.
 Similarly, as I've gotten to grow my teams and interact with more and more people, I've grown a deeper appreciation and empathy for those that report to me on my teams.

-After all, when you first join a team you're at an unbalanced scenario of information loading compared to your colleagues.
-While they have to learn one person's name and quirks, the new team member has to understand:
+When you first start, the information load is uneven.
+Your new colleagues have to learn one person’s name, role, and quirks.
+You, meanwhile, are trying to understand:

 - The company culture
+- The immediate team’s responsibilities
-- The immediate and broader teams' responsibilities
+- The broader organization’s responsibilities
-- Business context
+- The business context
-- Tech stack decision-making
+- The technical stack and its history

-And more.

-Among that list of "new things to learn" is how to establish rapport with your manager.
-Likewise, when **I** join a new team as a manager, some of the most important early tasks are to:

-- Ask questions to understand the wants and needs from the team
-- Figure out who I can delegate work out to and how to prioritize incoming work
-- Seek to understand how the product we're working is able to grow
-- Convey my values and what I historically have looked for in successful teams

-And more.
+- How decisions are made
+- How to build rapport with your manager and teammates

+That is a lot.

+When I join a new team as a manager, I have a similar responsibility from the other direction.
+I need to understand what the team needs from me, where people are already thriving, what problems are unresolved, how the product can grow, and what kind of leadership will be useful in this specific context.

-Just like before, I also need to establish rapport with my team(s).
+I also need to help the team understand me.

-While some of these questions can only be answered with internal comms, I believe that:
+Some of that can only happen through time, conversation, and shared work.
+But I believe:

 - The first step to rapport building is trust
 - The first step to trust is understanding